intel/intel-graphics-compiler/IGC/ZEBinWriter/zebin/spec/zeinfo.md

 <!--- ExecutionEnv -->

 ## Payload Arguments
+There are two kinds of payload arguments: **Payload Argument** and **Per Thread Payload Arguments**.
+Payload arguments include explicit user arguments of a kernel, such as payload_arguments with arg_type that is arg_byvalue or arg_bypointer, and implicit arguments inserted by the compiler, such as arguments with local_size arg_type.

 ### Supported attributes in payload arguments:
 If an attribute is **Required**, it must be present in payload arguments.
 If it's **Optional** and it's not present, the **Default** value is used.